Kezzsim/abandoned.zone/content/Technologies/Timeline.md

 <br/>
 [Image attribution](https://www.cs.cornell.edu/~snavely/bundler/)
 <br/>
 From this point onward emphasis shifts away from the camera, towards the computer. ***Structure from Motion*** (SfM) takes a series of images which share overlapping identifiable features (known as *landmarks*) and puts them through a *localizing* algorithm.
-This allows the computer to create points in three dimensional space that refer to areas of the image.<br/>
+This allows the computer to create points in three dimensional space that refer to areas of the image.
+We use [COLMAP](https://colmap.github.io/) to accomplish SfM in our pipelines.<br/>
 For guidelines see the section : [[Structure from Motion]]

 # (4) NeRF (2020)